-It's clear that the term "chalky teeth" spilled over into society from the dental profession and academia many decades ago – at least "down under" in New Zealand.
-An interview-based study revealed that the diagnosis of "chalky teeth" was a major reason for Kiwis having all their teeth extracted at relatively young ages in the 1940s and 50s – many said they understood their chalky enamel would "inevitably succumb to dental caries and breakdown".
+It's clear the term "chalky teeth" spilled over into society from the dental profession and academia many decades ago – at least "down under" in Australasia.
+A New Zealand interview-based study reported in 2010 that the diagnosis of "chalky teeth" was a major reason for Kiwis having all their teeth extracted at relatively young ages in the 1940s and 50s – a common understanding being that chalky enamel would "inevitably succumb to dental caries and breakdown".
 The transcripts (kindly provided by the authors) revealed that one savvy respondent noted his siblings didn't have this problem and attributed the "chalky teeth" diagnosis to a dental school professor in 1948.
 The investigators concluded "chalky teeth" was used by dental professionals to describe developmentally malformed enamel that was "prone to decay and crumble".
-Moreover, this tenet was traced back to influential publications by dental pioneer Henry Percy Pickerill who contended in the 1920s that "the key to understanding an individual's susceptibility to dental caries was faulty enamel".
+Moreover, this tenet was traced back to internationally influential publications by New Zealand dental pioneer Henry Percy Pickerill who contended in the 1920s that "the key to understanding an individual's susceptibility to dental caries was faulty enamel".
 Similarly in a 1971 Australian study, interviews of "toothless sexagenarians" born in the early 1900s revealed that "8% blamed the loss of their own teeth on the fact that they were 'chalky' or soft and so not restorable".
 Notably, "chalky teeth" were categorised by the investigator as being distinct from dental caries.
-The parallels between "chalky teeth of old" (per the Kiwi study, which only came to our attention in 2019) and D3G's adoption in 2013 of "chalky teeth" as a translational tool are quite remarkable – and further evidence that this is a worthwhile path to follow.
+The parallels between "chalky teeth of old" (per these two studies, which only came to our attention in 2019) and D3G's adoption in 2013 of "chalky teeth" as a translational tool are quite remarkable – and further evidence that this is a worthwhile path to follow.

 A tangential but perhaps much-broader societal connotation for "chalky teeth" came from a series of toothpaste advertisements shown in Australia and New Zealand during the 1970s and 80s (e.g. here and here).
 A simple "stick of chalk" analogy was used to educate about the enamel-hardening properties of topical fluoride.
 This led to the schoolteacher ("Mrs Marsh") becoming a pop culture icon, with resulting successes for the toothpaste company concerned.

 "CHALKY TEETH" AROUND THE WORLD